Inflect logo

 FactorRating / DataNotes

-Power Cost$0.12–$0.14/kWh, as of September 2025Competitive industrial rates.
+Power Cost$0.12–$0.14/kWh, as of September 2025Competitive industrial rates for the region.

-Disaster RiskModerate (4.9/10), as of September 2025Seismic and flooding risks exist.
+Disaster RiskModerate (4.9/10), as of September 2025Seismic and river flood risks are primary concerns.

-Tax IncentivesYesDevelopment bank credit packages.
+Tax IncentivesYesDevelopment bank credit packages for infrastructure projects.

 Network & Connectivity Ecosystem